-HGMICS shall establish a Wellness Committee comprised of, but not necessarily limited to, at least one administrator, food service representative, student, parent/guardian, school nurse, health/physical education teacher, K-8 certified teacher and a member of the public.
+HGMICS shall establish a Wellness Committee composed of, but not necessarily limited to, at least one administrator, food service representative, student, parent/guardian, school nurse, health/physical education teacher, K-8 certified teacher, social worker or counselor, and a member of the public.

-The Wellness Committee shall serve as an advisory committee regarding student health issues and shall be responsible for developing, implementing, and periodically reviewing and updating a School Wellness.

-policy that complies with applicable laws and regulations and to make recommendations to the CEO for adoption of any updates or revisions to the policy.
+The Wellness Committee shall serve as an advisory committee regarding student health issues and shall be responsible for developing, implementing, and periodically reviewing and updating a School Wellness policy that complies with applicable laws and regulations and to make recommendations to the CEO for adoption of any updates or revisions to the policy.